rebeccapeltz/node-project/travis.md

 #### Install travis
+Create an account on https://travis-ci.org/ and login

 (need ruby 2.0)
 more information https://github.com/travis-ci/travis.rb#installation
 `gem install travis -v 1.8.2 --no-rdoc --no-ri`
+`sudo gem install travis`

 `travis version`
+"Shell completion not installed.
+Would you like to install it now? |y| y"

 should be 1.8.2